Please select a Make and Model

 Alongside Huawei, other Chinese companies are penetrating the UK market by offering handsets that match the big brands for specs at considerably lower prices.
 So, popularity isn’t just about volume nowadays – price and features are just as important.

 Two more factors are influential.
-Firstly, whether people opt for contract or sim-free/pay-as-you-go handsets, the latter meaning you need to fork out for the actual price of the device – a hefty purchase equivalent to buying a good laptop.
+Firstly, whether people opt for contract or sim-free/sim-only/pay-as-you-go handsets, the latter meaning you need to fork out for the actual price of the device – a hefty purchase equivalent to buying a good laptop.

 Secondly, the popularity of a particular smartphone brand or model is often determined by how aggressively it’s marketed.
 Apple, Samsung and Google are miles ahead of the competition in this respect, but a different promotional landscape is emerging in the UK as new competitors throw their hat in the ring.